Katherine Clifton, 2nd Baroness Clifton

 Katherine Clifton, 2nd Baroness Clifton (c.
 1592 – buried 17 September 1637), was an English-born Scottish peer (later known as the Countess of March, then Duchess of Lennox and then Countess of Abercorn).

 Birth and origins

-Katherine was born about 1592, in England, as daughter of Gervase Clifton and his wife, Katherine Darcy.
-Her father was a knight and would become the 1st Baron Clifton of Leighton Bromswold in Huntingdonshire, England.
+Katherine was born about 1592, in England, a daughter of Gervase Clifton and his wife, Katherine Darcy.
 Her mother was the only child and heiress of Sir Henry Darcy.
 Her parents married in June 1591.
 Her brother died in 1602 and she became the only surviving child of her parents and heiress of the manor of Leighton Bromswold.

 Her father is made a baron by writ

 On 9 July 1608 her father was summoned to Parliament by writ, which implicitly elevated him to a baron.
 Such baronies by writ had a succession in which a daughter could succeed in absence of a son.

 First marriage

 Katherine Clifton married twice.
-In 1609, when she was about 17, she married her first husband, Lord Esmé Stewart, a younger son of The 1st Duke of Lennox in Scotland.
+In 1609, when she was about 17, she married her first husband, Lord Esmé Stewart, a younger son of Esmé Stewart, 1st Duke of Lennox in Scotland.
 In 1619, he was created Earl of March.

 Catherine and Ésme had eleven children: